logicalclocks/feature-store-api/docs/hopsworksai/aws/upgrade.md

 You need to click on *Upgrade* to start the upgrade process.
 You will be prompted with the screen shown below to confirm your intention to upgrade:

+!!! note
+    No need to worry about the following message since this is done already in [Step 2](#step-2-add-upgrade-permissions-to-your-instance-profile)

+    **Make sure that your instance profile (hopsworks-doc) includes the following permissions:
+    [ "ec2:DetachVolume", "ec2:AttachVolume", "ec2:ModifyInstanceAttribute" ]**

 <p align="center">
   <figure>
     <a  href="../../../assets/images/hopsworksai/aws/aws-upgrade-prompt-1.png">